ArcticStack/arcticstack/resources/documentation/vocabulary.rst

 We are reaching the very important part of the stack.

 Ansible has an internal mechanism called **Variables precedence**.
 Simply put: you can define the same variables (same name) multiple times, and using this mechanism, some definitions will have priority above others, depending of the situation.

 When a variable is defined in a yml file, the position of the file in the ansible inventory is key.

-For example, a variable defined in /etc/bluebanquise/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/bluebanquise/inventory/cluster will have a higher precedence, and so win if loaded.
+For example, a variable defined in /etc/arcticstack/inventory/group_vars/all/ will have the less precedence, and a variable defined in /etc/arcticstack/inventory/cluster will have a higher precedence, and so win if loaded.

 The full list of available variables precedence is provided in Ansible
 documentation:
 `variable precedence list <https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable>`_

-This feature is key to the stack and key for system administrator to manipulate the **BlueBanquise** stack the way he/she wants, and *force* automatic values if desired.
+This feature is key to the stack and key for system administrators to manipulate the configuration the way they want, and *force* automatic values if desired.

 For example, values can be set by default, and then redefined for some groups of hosts without changing the default for all others.